Menu

 1. Be informed.
 Schedule time with your dentist or oral surgeon to make sure you understand the reasons for your procedure.
 Find out the risks and benefits of what you’re having done.
 Bring questions to ask, too.

 2. Make sure you have a ride.
 If you’re getting sedation, including nitrous oxide, you’ll need someone to drive you home.
 Anesthesia can impair your judgment, which makes it unsafe for you to operate a car.
 Ask a friend or family member to give you a ride.
-If nobody you know can do it, you can take a cab or use public transportation.
-If neither of those options are available where you live, ask the doctor’s office if it’s possible for you to wait there until it’s OK to drive.
+If being administered nitrous oxide, and nobody you know can drive you, you can take a cab, uber, or use public transportation.

 4. Bare your arms.
 Wear short sleeves if you’re going to have sedation for your procedure.
 It’ll help nurses take your vital signs, give you your IV, or put blood pressure cuffs on you so they can monitor you during the surgery.